 Melissa Putterman-Hoffmann, Chair firstname.lastname@example.org

-The Ritual Committee serves to maintain and enhance the spiritual life of the Congregation.
+The Ritual Committee works directly with the Rabbi to maintain and enhance the spiritual life of the Congregation.
 In fulfillment of this goal, the Committee’s efforts include:

-- Preparation for festival events e.g. Tu Bishevat and Purim;
+- Preparing for festival events such as Tu BiShevat and Purim;

-- Recruitment of lay readers for Rosh Hashanah and Yom Kippur
+- Recruiting and preparing lay readers for Rosh Hashanah and Yom Kippur;

-- providing lay leaders to fill in when the Rabbi is away.
+- Training and scheduling lay leaders to fill in when the Rabbi is away.

 Martha Rozett, Chair email@example.com